Taweilo/Credit_Line_Increase_Model/README.md

 #### **2. Potential uncertainties relating to the impacts of using the model:**

 *Math or Software problems*: The model works as expected as of date.
-However with technology and software being ever-changing, it introduces some level of uncertainty.
+However, with technology and software being ever-changing, it introduces some level of uncertainty.
 Model staleness is when the predictive power of a model depreciates over time as trends change.
 The model has to be refreshed over time with more efficient strategies.
-Learning from new data, the up-to-date software and mathematical strategies empowers predictiveness over time.
+Learning from new data, the up-to-date software and mathematical strategies empower predictiveness over time.

-*Real-world risks*: While training the model has provided us with an insight of how biases affect credit line increase, some real-world risks weren’t considered.
+*Real-world risks*: While training the model has provided us with an insight into how biases affect credit line increase, some real-world risks weren’t considered.
 Security and data privacy is one example.
 The risk of customer data being leaked and privacy attacks is not an aspect we have taken into consideration in our pipeline while training the model.
 This will expose the model to uncertainties.
 We would have to measure the risks and apply mitigation strategies to ensure there are no potential uncertainties related to data security and privacy when using the model.